AdaCore/spark2014/docs/ug/gnatprove.rst

    "initialization must not depend on something", "C", "Wrong Initializes aspect detected."
    "type is not fully initialized", "C", "A type promised to be default initialized but is not."
    "needs to be a constituent of some state abstraction", "C", "Flow analysis detected a constituent that has to be exposed through some state abstraction."
+   "constant after elaboration", "C", "An object which is constant after elaboration must not be changed after elaboration and as such cannot be the output of any subprogram."
    "is not modified", "W", "The variable is declared with mode in out, but is never modified, so could be declared with mode in."
    "unused assignment", "W", "Flow analysis has detected an assignment to a variable which is not read after the assignment."
    "initialization has no effect", "W", "Flow analysis has detected an object which is initialized, but never read."